-The atmosphere of our surroundings and the context of our location affects how we live, and that’s something that can influence the inside of our homes to.
+The atmosphere of our surroundings and the context of our location affects how we live, and that’s something that can influence the inside of our homes too.

 Some aspects of your home’s location can have a direct bearing on the interior.
 We’ve designed interiors for many riverside properties in London, as well as waterfront properties and homes with expansive views in Surrey and Hampshire.

 This can affect how the property is used and how it’s arranged, its light and its views.
-Making the most of the location and what it can offer when it’s experienced from the inside.
+For every property, we make the most of the location and what it can offer when it’s experienced from the inside.